 Then you listen to him talk, and suddenly you realize not only is he solving big problems, he’s making the solutions available to everyone, and he and his team are doing this again and again.

 Ebeling, who is CEO of Not Impossible Labs, a multiple award-winning social innovation lab and production company, truly believes that nothing is impossible.
 His mantra is “commit, then figure it out,” words that have helped him continually bring together the people—and expertise—he needs to meet the challenges he accepts head on and with the creativity and ingenuity required to get things done.

 Inspiring?
 Definitely.
 But for massage therapists dedicated to the profession they love and the clients they work so hard to help, another word might also come to mind: passionate.

-Massage Therapy Journal asked him some questions about how he stays focused, the importance of teamwork and the self-care strategies he uses to stay healthy so he can continue making the impossible possible.
+Massage Therapy Journal sat down with Mick Ebeling, Keynote Speaker for the AMTA 2022 National Convention to be held August 25-27 in Cleveland, Ohio, to talk about how he stays focused, the importance of teamwork and the self-care strategies he uses to stay healthy so he can continue making the impossible possible.

 So much of your work begins with committing before having an idea or solution.
 Why is this the first step in your process?
 What is important about committing first before brainstorming or trying ideas/solutions to the issues you’re working on?

 If you don’t commit, then you can always use an escape hatch.
 But there is something incredibly focusing and empowering once you’ve taken that leap of faith, when you run into tough times, when you run into things that you don’t feel like you can surmount.

 If you’ve given yourself the option to exit, then there’s the possibility that you will take that escape hatch.
 But, if you committed to it 100 percent, then the chances are that you will finish what you started.
 We just believe that nothing can change that—you’re going to finish once you’ve started.